-Some Seattle-area health care systems report high level of COVID vaccinations among staff — but worry mandate could further strain
+Seattle-area hospitals fear exodus of unvaccinated health care workers as deadline approaches

-Washington state hospital leaders urged people to stay as healthy as possible as the state’s COVID-19 vaccination deadline approaches in two weeks.
-They say workers who are not vaccinated and won’t be allowed to work could further strain staffing.
+Washington state hospital leaders on Monday urged people to stay as healthy as possible as the deadline for the state’s health care workers to get COVID-19 vaccinations approaches.
+They say workers who are not vaccinated and have to quit could affect staffing levels.

-Monday is the last day most unvaccinated health care workers can get a COVID-19 vaccine, the single-dose Johnson & Johnson shot, to comply with the mandate.
+Monday was the last day most unvaccinated health care workers could get a COVID-19 vaccine, the single-dose Johnson & Johnson shot, to comply with the mandate that they be fully vaccinated by Oct.
+18.

-Several health care systems reported a high level of vaccination among their staffs but worry understaffed hospitals could be further burdened amid patients sick with COVID-19 and those sick with seasonal respiratory illnesses, like the flu.
+Several health care systems have reported a high level of vaccination among their staffs but worry understaffed hospitals could be further stressed by patients sick with COVID-19 and those sick with seasonal respiratory illnesses, like the flu.

 The immunization rate among health care workers in Washington is fairly high, said Taya Briley, executive vice president of the Washington State Hospital Association, during a Monday morning news briefing.